alhassy/FSharpCheatSheet/README.md

 We also have the η-rule: `(fun x -> f x) = f`.

-F# has extension methods, like C#.
+F# has extension methods, like C# (and even extension properties).
 That is, types are “open” &#x2014;as in [Ruby](https://alhassy.github.io/RubyCheatSheet/CheatSheet.pdf).

     type System.String with
         member this.IsCool = this.StartsWith "J"

     // Try it out.
     true = "Jasim".IsCool

 <a id="org62df07c"></a>